-Choosing an online store is the most important choice you can make for your business.
-Two of the biggest eCommerce platforms are Magento 2 and Shopify, and they are the best choices for launching a successful eCommerce business.
+Choosing a platform is the most important choice for your business.
+Two of the biggest are Magento 2 and Shopify.
+They they are the best choices for launching a successful eCommerce business.

 This post will explore the advantages and disadvantages of using both Magento 2 and Shopify for building and using an eCommerce business, and just how different both platforms really are in terms of features, prices, and usability.

 Magento 2 and Shopify are both popular eCommerce platforms, but they are popular for different reasons.
 Magento 2 currently powers over 250,000 websites while Shopify currently powers of 600,000 websites.
 Both Magento 2 and Shopify are used by large brand name companies, although Magento 2 was released much more recently.

 Online, smaller companies tend to use Shopify more, as it is a more user-friendly platform.
 Medium-sized companies and larger corporations tend to use Magento 2, although both are compatible for any size company, this is the statistical trend.

 An analysis of the top 1 million websites found that Magento was the second preferred eCommerce platform (used by 14.05% of eCommerce sites), and Shopify was the third (10.53%).
 WooCommerce got the first place, with 25.36%.

 Some of Magento’s customer showcase include HP, DC Thomson, Felso and Selco.

 On the other end, Shopify showcases Greats, Sarah+Abraham, DODOCase and Tattly, among others.

 One major difference between Magento 2 and Shopify is overall cost.
 Shopify users must pay a monthly fee to use the software, and operates under a subscription-based model, although users have access to a free trial version before purchasing.
 The basic version is $29/month, the pro version is $79/month and the unlimited version is $179/month.